rust-lang/blog.rust-lang.org/posts/inside-rust/2025-01-17-this-development-cycle-in-cargo-1.85.md

 ([#14615](https://github.com/rust-lang/cargo/pull/14615)).
-Support for reporting this has extended to applications like systemd ([systemd#34929](https://github.com/systemd/systemd/pull/34929)) while support for reporting this has extended to applications like [Ptyxis](https://blogs.gnome.org/chergert/2024/12/03/ptyxis-progress-support/).
+Support for reporting this has extended to applications like systemd ([systemd#34929](https://github.com/systemd/systemd/pull/34929)) while support for reporting this has extended to terminals like [Ptyxis](https://blogs.gnome.org/chergert/2024/12/03/ptyxis-progress-support/).

 <!-- 2024-12-17 -->